65487123/LXU-Cache/README-EN.md

     1.0.1：Originally the return value was a Response object, which was serialized using protobuf.
 Version 1.0.1 changed the return value to a single string, canceling protobuf serialization.
+    1.0.1-sr1: Modify the queue used by the slave node, the official false-sharing solution is changed to memory filling by myself,

-  [Source code of client](https://github.com/65487123/LxuCache-Client)
+    benefits: 1.
+It takes up less memory 2.
+No need to add startup parameters [Source code of client](https://github.com/65487123/LxuCache-Client)